Southampton-RSG/2015-12-15-Southampton/novice/git/05-collab.md

 ![Where to Find Repository URL on GitHub](img/github-find-repo-string.png)

-Copy that URL from the browser, go into the local `planets` repository, and run this command:
+Copy that URL from the browser, go back to your local repository, and run this command:

 ~~~ {.bash}